-Example 1: “Your coach’s policy is that no one can be a starter on game day if they miss practice.
+“Your coach’s policy is that no one can be a starter on game day if they miss practice.
 So, if you miss basketball practice today, you won’t be a starter in Friday’s game.
 Then you won’t be the first freshman to start on the Varsity basketball team at our school.”

-Example 2: “If America doesn’t send weapons to the Syrian rebels, they won’t be able to defend themselves against their warring dictator.
+“If America doesn’t send weapons to the Syrian rebels, they won’t be able to defend themselves against their warring dictator.
 They’ll lose their civil war, and that dictator will oppress them, and the Soviets will consequently carve out a sphere of influence that spreads across the entire Middle East.”

 When a person’s argument is just repeating what they already assumed beforehand, it’s not arriving at any new conclusion.
 We call this a circular argument or circular reasoning.
-If someone says, “the Bible is true because the Bible says it’s true”—that’s a circular argument.
-One is assuming that the Bible only speaks truth, and so they trust it to truthfully report that it speaks the truth.
+If someone says, “The Bible is true; it says so in the Bible”—that’s a circular argument.
+They are assuming that the Bible only speaks truth, and so they trust it to truthfully report that it speaks the truth, because it says that it does.
+It is a claim using its own conclusion as its premise, and vice versa, in the form of “If A is true because B is true; B is true because A is true”.
 Another example of circular reasoning is, “According to my brain, my brain is reliable.”
 Well, yes, of course we would think our brains are in fact reliable if our brains are the one’s telling us that our brains are reliable.

-Circular arguments are also called Petitio principii meaning “Assuming the initial [thing]” (commonly mistranslated as “begging the question”).
+Circular arguments are also called Petitio principii, meaning “Assuming the initial [thing]” (commonly mistranslated as “begging the question”).
 This fallacy is a kind of presumptuous argument where it only appears to be an argument.
 It’s really just restating one’s assumptions in a way that looks like an argument.
 You can recognize a circular argument when the conclusion also appears as one of the premises in the argument.

 Another way to explain circular arguments is that they start where they finish, and finish where they started.
 See if you can identify which of these is a circular argument.

 Hasty generalization may be the most common logical fallacy because there’s no single agreed-upon measure for “sufficient” evidence.
-Is one example enough to prove the claim that “Apple computers are the most expensive computer brand?"
+Is one example enough to prove the claim that, "Apple computers are the most expensive computer brand?"
 What about 12 examples?
 What about if 37 out of 50 apple computers were more expensive than comparable models from other brands?

 There’s no set rule for what constitutes “enough” evidence.
 In this case, it might be possible to find reasonable comparison and prove that claim is true or false.
 But in other cases, there’s no clear way to support the claim without resorting to guesswork.
 The means of measuring evidence can change according to the kind of claim you are making, whether it’s in philosophy, or in the sciences, or in a political debate, or in discussing house rules for using the kitchen.
 A much safer claim is that "Apple computers are more expensive than many other computer brands.”